Robert Scholz (pianist): Late Years in Taiwan

 In 1963, through the recommendation of the US State Department and the Fulbright Program, Robert Scholz was invited to Taiwan where he would live until his death in 1986.
 He accepted a professorship for piano and chorus at Taiwan Provincial Teachers’ College (now National Taiwan Normal University).
 He also taught at the National Academy of Arts (now National Taiwan University of Arts) and later at the College of Chinese Culture ("Hwa Kang", now Chinese Culture University).
 Besides piano, which he also taught privately, Scholz taught conducting, chorus conducting, composition, theory and vocal accompaniment.
-Seminaries were arranged by the United States Information Service.
+Seminars were arranged by the United States Information Service.
 Taiwanese composer Hsu Tsang-Houei (許常惠) has called Robert Scholz a "missionary of music" and compared him to the French Jesuit missionary Amiot in Qing China.

 Unlike in New York Scholz did not found an orchestra in Taiwan, but served as a principal and guest conductor of all leading local orchestras, especially the Taiwan Provincial Symphony Orchestra (now National Taiwan Symphony Orchestra), the Ministry of Defense Symphony Orchestra, but also school orchestras, building a foundation for their rehearsal methods, repertoire expansion, etc. Hsu Tsang-Houei wrote that Scholz "laid the foundation stone of orchestra culture in Taiwan".
 During his time in Taiwan he conducted numerous concerts and gala concerts collaborating with most leading local performers, such as pianists Francis Wu, Azusa Fujita and Liu Fu-Mei.

 In 1969 Robert Scholz married Emane Wu (吳漪曼, Wu Yi-Man, 1931-2019), a well-known pianist and professor in Taiwan.
 Her father, Wu Bochao (吳伯超), was a famous Chinese composer who perished in the Taiping Steamer's voyage to Taiwan, 1949, while fleeing advancing Chinese Communist forces during the Chinese Civil War.
 Scholz later conducted his works.
 In 1970 Robert Scholz conducted the Tokyo Philharmonic Orchestra and accepted a professorship at Musashino Academy of Music whose orchestra and chorus he led as well.
 He returned to Taiwan in 1971.
 In 1973 he also appeared as a guest conductor in Seoul.

 During the last years of his life Robert Scholz became interested in philosophical studies.
 His writings were compiled by Bernhard Fuehrer and Bernhard Pohl and posthumously published by the Robert Scholz Music Foundation as "Posthumous Works of Robert Scholz", in 8 volumes, 1993.
 On October 11, 1986, Robert Scholz died at the National Taiwan University Hospital in Taipei.